dragoscalin33/inmortality-technological-prediction/README.md

-Perfecto 🚀 Te preparo tu README.md en formato claro, atractivo y listo para GitHub:

-# Data Science Project: Predicting Technological Milestones 🚀
+# Data Science Project: Predicting Technological Milestones

 This project applies **Machine Learning** to analyze and predict the future of technology by modeling **historical growth trends**.
 It’s part of my **Data Science portfolio**, showcasing skills in **data analysis, modeling, and visualization**.